Myselfkc21/FrontPage_Assignment/README.md

 5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Troubleshooting

+If you encounter any issues:

+1. Make sure MySQL is running
+2. Check your database configuration in server.js
+3. Ensure all dependencies are installed
+4. Check if ports 3000 and 5173 are available
+5. Look for any error messages in the console